corefan/xenko-docs/manual/input/gestures.md

 ### Access gesture events

-You can access the list of events triggered by recognized gestures using the [Input.GestureEvents](xref:SiliconStudio.Xenko.Input.InputManager.GestureEvents) collection.
+You can access the list of events triggered by recognized gestures using the [InputManager.GestureEvents](xref:SiliconStudio.Xenko.Input.InputManager.GestureEvents) collection.
 The collection is automatically cleared at every update.

 ```cs
 var currentFrameGestureEvents = Input.GestureEvents;